African and African-American women in Christianity: Mother Mary Lange

 Originally known as Elizabeth Lange, Lange was born in Haiti in 1784.
 Revolutions forced her to Cuba where she received her education.
 She eventually moved to Baltimore where a relatively large population of French Speaking Blacks lived.
 She was lucky to have an education as a black woman in the United States, which was possible due to her father's wealth as a merchant.
 The free school that she created eventually transformed into a Catholic religious institution to educate young black women.
-This led to the first association of black nuns in the United States called the “Oblate Sisters of Providence.”
+This led to the first association of black nuns in the United States called the "Oblate Sisters of Providence".
 This association still exists to this day as has been helping do humanitarian work since Mother Mary Lange's death in 1882.

 Jarena Lee

 Jarena Lee was born in 1783 as a free person.
 As a child in New Jersey she was a housemaid.
-She wasn't raised to be Christian by her parents, but she felt inclined to believe religious teachings.
+She was not raised to be Christian by her parents, but she felt inclined to believe religious teachings.
 She recalls her conversion taking place during a sermon by a preacher named Richard Allen.
 Lee believed that her sins were taken away from her as the spirit of Christ was laid upon her.
 Lee had desires to spread the gospel that had changed her life and was appointed the first female to be a preacher in the African Methodist Episcopal Church.
 Her service as a missionary and a preacher slowed during her only marriage, but it picked up after her husband died shortly into the marriage.
 Jarena Lee surpassed gender expectations and was a legitimate force in conversion in the United States.
 She died in 1864.